RESEARCH

 PMI’s research on smoke-free products

-There are 1,586 scientists, engineers, and support staff working in PMI R&D, covering 30 different scientific and engineering disciplines.
+There are more than 1,500 people including scientists, engineers, technicians, and support staff working in PMI research and development (R&D), covering around 30 different scientific and engineering disciplines.
 All this work has generated more than 500 scientific publications since 2008, most of which are open access.
 At each step of our assessment program, we apply rigorous standards according to internationally recognized research guidelines, principles, and practices.

 This program contains five “steps,” although each product progresses through the assessment program differently.
 Learn more about the steps of our smoke-free product assessment program and the results we have gathered on our products with this efficient yet thorough approach.